 - apply HA to clean skin (after using your toner, if applicable).
 Follow up the HA with a moisturizer and/or face oil to lock in the moisture.

 - look out for products that contain “sodium hyaluronate” in the ingredients.
 This is a synthetic form of hyaluronic acid.
-It’s designed to do the same thing as HA, but know that it is still different from HA, which means your skin could potentially respond to it differently.
+It can temporarily plump the skin and give it a dewy appearance, but it’s not the same as true hyaluronic acid.
+This particular could potentially be pro-inflammatory for some people.

 FAQs ABOUT USING ALOE VERA OR HYALURONIC ACID